 (Reg, leader of the People’s Front of Judea, from the film “Life of Brian”)

-Most people from conquered nations came to realize that while they may have had no great love of Rome, it was in their interests to be part of the Empire because it usually bought them peace, law, order, and trade.
+Most people from conquered nations came to realize that while they may have had no great love of Rome, it was in their interests to be part of the Empire, because it usually bought them peace, law, order, and trade.
 The Palestinian Jews were different.
 They refused to learn from foreigners because their imaginary God had already told them how to live.
-They failed to adapt to what was then a more modern world, and suffered recurrent military defeats at the hands of gentiles as a result.
+They failed to adapt to what was then a more modern world, and they suffered recurrent military defeats at the hands of gentiles as a result.

 An Immoral Book